 Nandini Jani is a sophomore majoring in Diplomacy and International Relations with a concentration in Arabic language and culture.
 She is a representative of the Buccino Leadership Institute and servant-leader in the Alpha Phi Omega service fraternity.
 Nandini's interests include public international law, ethnic conflict management, and the global development of women's and children's rights.

 R. Joseph Huddleston is an Assistant Professor in the School of Diplomacy and International Relations.
 He specializes in diplomacy by rebel groups, dynamics in intrastate conflict, and research design.
 His current work focuses on diplomatic activities of secessionist, separatist, and self-determination movements, as well as how international actors help or hinder separatist groups apart from diplomatic recognition.
 He also studies how civilian populations respond to violence and economic disruption in civil war.
-He has published in The Wall Street Journal, Foreign Policy, Foreign Affairs, and the Journal of Peace Research, as well as in policy reports for government agencies.
+Dr. Huddleston has published in the Journal of Peace Research, the Journal of Conflict Resolution, The Wall Street Journal, Foreign Policy, Foreign Affairs, as well as in policy reports for government agencies and other peer-reviewed outlets.